 Loss of motion & Arthrofibrosis

-To prevent this, it is prudent to wait until swelling (inflammatory phase) has reduced and patient should be put on range of motion exercises [pre-hab].
+To prevent this, it is prudent to wait until swelling (inflammatory phase) has reduced and the patient should be put on the range of motion exercises [pre-hab].

 Proper tunnel placement and postop aggressive cryotherapy are also preventive measures.